You are Here: Procurement Software >> Procurement Process

 |Establish long-term, collaborative supplier relationships||Resort to a short-term, transactional relationship with suppliers||Maintain one-off, contractual relationships with suppliers|

-The term procurement process is the series of processes that are essential to get products or services from requisition to purchase order and invoice approval.
-Although we use procurement’ and purchasing’ interchangeably, they slightly differ from each other.
+The procurement process is the series of processes that are essential to get products or services from requisition to purchase order and invoice approval.
+Although we use procurement and purchasing interchangeably, they differ slightly.

-While purchasing is the overarching process of obtaining necessary goods and services on behalf of an organization, procurement describes the activities involved in obtaining them.
+While purchasing is the overarching process of obtaining necessary goods and services on behalf of an organization, procurement describes the activities involved in getting process comprises the steps that must be followed while reviewing, ordering, obtaining, and paying for goods/services them.
 The procurement process in an organization is unique to its context and operations.

 Regardless of the uniqueness, every procurement management process consists of 3 Ps’, namely Process, People, and Paperwork.

-The list of rules that must to be followed while reviewing, ordering, obtaining, and paying for goods/services.
-Checkpoints/steps increase with the complexity of the purchase.
+Process comprises the steps that must be followed while reviewing, ordering, obtaining, and paying for goods/services.

-These are stakeholders and their specific responsibility in the procurement cycle.
-They take care of initiating or authorizing every stage of the process.
+These are stakeholders, and their specific responsibility in the procurement cycle is to initiate or authorize every stage of the process.
 The number of stakeholders involved is directly proportional to the risk and value of the purchase.